 Blue light from the sun has also been shown to improve alertness, mood, and motivation.
 Getting adequate amounts of natural blue light is essential to maintaining overall health and wellbeing.

-Our body clocks and are trained and set by the presence of blue light, or lack thereof.
-In the morning when blue light from the sun enters our eyes, it sends a signal to our brain that the day has started and its time to feel awake, alert, and full of energy.
-After the sun sets and it becomes dark, the lack of blue and green light in our environment tells our brain its time to wind down so it releases melatonin, making as feel relaxed and sleepy, and allowing us to obtain deep and restful sleep.
+Our body clocks are trained and set by the presence of blue light, or lack thereof.
+In the morning, when blue light from the sun enters our eyes, it sends a signal to our brain that the day has started and it’s time to feel awake, alert, and full of energy.
+After the sun sets and it becomes dark, the lack of blue and green light in our environment tells our brain that it’s time to wind down, so it releases melatonin, making us feel relaxed and sleepy and allowing us to obtain deep and restful sleep.